- 2 cups uncooked rice

 Then wrap a kitchen towel around underside of the pot lid, making sure it is secured on top and away from heat.

-Reduce the heat to low and cook for approximately 35-45 minutes.
+Reduce the heat to low and cook for about 45-50 minutes.
 Do not overcook, or it becomes too mushy.

 When cilantro rice is ready, remove from the heat.
 Wet a towel with cold water and place the pot on the wet towel for a few moments (it helps to release Tah-deeg (crispy bread) from the bottom of pot).